 Paris holds a B.A. in Political Economy with honors from Williams College.

 What types of companies do you find most interesting?

-Today, I focus on both vertical and horizontal software.
-When evaluating SaaS companies, I’m always thinking about how they can have meaningful end-user engagement, drive high utility, and become category-defining platforms over time.
+PARIS – I’ve long admired businesses which aspire to be market leaders and set the tone for the rest of the industry.
+When evaluating companies, I’m always thinking about how they can have meaningful end-user engagement, drive high utility, and become category-defining platforms over time.